 - event reporting requirements as "eventReq" attribute.

-Upon receipt of the corresponding HTTP POST message, if the AF is authorized by the NEF to obtain the DNAI mapping information, the NEF may interact with the UDR by invoking the Nudr_DataRepository service as described in 3GPP TS 29.504 [20].
+Upon receipt of the corresponding HTTP POST message, if the AF is authorized by the NEF to obtain the DNAI mapping information while the DNAI Mapping information of the associated DNN and/or S-NSSAI (NEF using the AF identifier to derive the DNN and/or S-NSSAI if not received from the AF) is not available in the NEF, the NEF shall interact with the UDR by invoking the Nudr_DataRepository service as described in 3GPP TS 29.504 [20].
 If the NEF receives an error response from the UDR, the NEF shall not create the resource and shall respond to the AF with a proper error status code.
 If the NEF received within an error response a "ProblemDetails" data structure with a "cause" attribute indicating an application error, the NEF shall relay this error response to the AF with a corresponding application error, when applicable.

-On successful DNAI Mapping subscription creation, the NEF shall return an HTTP POST response with an HTTP "201 Created" status code to the AF, including a "Location" header containing the URI of the created "Individual DNAI Mapping Subscription" resource and the response body containing a representation of the created resource within the DnaiMapSub data structure.
+On successful DNAI Mapping subscription creation upon receiving successful response from the UDR or the DNAI Mapping information of the associated DNN and/or S-NSSAI is available in the NEF, the NEF shall return an HTTP POST response with an HTTP "201 Created" status code to the AF, including a "Location" header containing the URI of the created "Individual DNAI Mapping Subscription" resource and the response body containing a representation of the created resource within the DnaiMapSub data structure.
 If one-time reporting is not requested and the subscription can be expired based on the operator's policy, an expiry time shall be included within the "monDur" attribute of the ReportingInformation in the DnaiMapSub data structure.
-If immediate reporting is requested, the currently available DNAI Mapping information shall be included within the "immReports" attribute of the DnaiMapSub data structure.
+If immediate reporting is requested, the NEF shall determine the suitable DNAI(s) matching the provided EAS information as the currently available DNAI Mapping information which shall be included within the "immReports" attribute of the DnaiMapSub data structure.

 On failure, the NEF shall take proper error handling actions, as specified in clause 5.30.7, and respond to the AF with an appropriate error status code.